Employer of Record

 Remaining Terms of Employment

-You must provide a written statement of the remaining terms of employment within one month of the employee’s start date.
+You must provide a written statement of the remaining terms of employment within two months of the employee’s start date.
 This should include:

 If an employee is required to work outside Ireland for at least one month, you must also provide a written statement of the terms and conditions of their employment before they leave.